Delhi’s air quality ‘very poor', to worsen further over next 2 days

 A parliamentary standing committee met to take stock of the measures taken and possible options to check air pollution.

-According to IANS report, the Centre has informed the panel that it wants to convert all commercial vehicles to CNG in future, replace thermal-based plants by gas-based plants and a curb on industries in specified areas.
+According to IANS report, the Centre has informed the panel that it wants to convert all commercial vehicles to CNG in the future, replace thermal-based plants by gas-based plants and a curb on industries in specified areas.

-According to the report given by the officials Rs 146 crore had already been released for Delhi out of Rs 300 crore given for pollution control.
+According to the report given by the officials, Rs 146 crore had already been released for Delhi out of Rs 300 crore given for pollution control.

 No Odd-Even needed